Frodo-Web/frodo-tips/debian-to-flexible-testing+unstable.md

 Pin: release a=unstable
 Pin-Priority: 650
 ````
+### Testing repo will be used as default
-## 4. Now install a package from unstable repo:
+## 4. To install a package from unstable repo use -t unstable:
 ````
 sudo apt -t unstable install firefox
 ````